Doctor Who Tardis-style police box unveiled in Boscombe

 It added that it would be staffed by police and community support officers "as much as is operationally possible" during precinct trading hours.

-When unstaffed, a yellow telephone attached to the box can be used by members of the public to contact officers.'Time travel'
+When unstaffed, a yellow telephone attached to the box can be used by members of the public to contact officers.

 Mr Ellwood said: "Boscombe has had its challenges with anti-social behaviour but it is a vibrant community.

 "The box itself is now a fantastic, iconic symbol of a desire by the police and the community to be very optimistic about where this part of Bournemouth is going."

 The project, which has attracted attention from Doctor Who fans, was funded by donations from local firms.